WKHY: History

 Schurz Communications announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including WKHY, to Gray Television for $442.5 million.
 Though Gray initially intended to keep Schurz' radio stations, on November 2, it announced that Neuhoff Communications would acquire WKHY and Schurz' other Lafayette radio stations for $8 million.

+On February 13, 2024, Neuhoff Communications sold its Lafayette radio cluster to Saga Communications for $5.3 million.